-- Parameters outputs A list of outputs which should be the final outputs of the new Pipeline. - Raises ValueError Raised when any of the given outputs do not exist in the Pipeline object. - Returns A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly or transitively required to produce the provided outputs are being copied.
+outputs - A list of outputs which should be the final outputs of the new Pipeline.

+ValueError - Raised when any of the given outputs do not exist in the Pipeline object.

+A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly or transitively required to produce the provided outputs are being copied.

+property training: Pipeline

-kedro.pipeline.pipeline.Pipeline, inference: kedro.pipeline.pipeline.Pipeline, input_name: Optional[str] = None, kpm_kwargs=None, log_model_kwargs=None) → kedro_mlflow.pipeline.pipeline_ml.PipelineML
+Optional[str] = None, kpm_kwargs=None, log_model_kwargs=None) → PipelineML